Mitesh-1710/Instagram/README.md

 - Project Summary :
 ```
-  This is a Spring Boot project of Instagram App.
-User can register themselves by filling the required information.
+  This is a Spring Boot project of Doctor App.
+User(Patient/Doctor) can register themselves by filling the required information.
   Upon registration basic validation applied to the filled data if all the validation passes then and only then a data is registered into the system.
-  Once registered User can able to signin into the app, can able fetch their saved information , can able to update the information ,
+  Once registered User can able to signin into the app, can able fetch their saved information.
+Patient can book appointment as we as can able to
-  as well as can able to created new post and able to see the post's information.
+  see the booked appointment details.
+Doctor can fetch and see all the appointment data booked under their name.
 ```